 Minimize the setup, maximize the fun.
 That’s the key to getting a family camping trip off on the right foot.
-The sooner the shelter goes up, the sooner everybody’s in the boat or on the trail.
-And while self-pitching tents like the Qube or RhinoWolf are nice, nothing quite beats the ease of backing a trailer right up to the site and calling it a day.
-Maybe you pop a latch or push a button to set it up, maybe you walk in a door.
+The sooner the shelter goes up, the sooner everybody’s in the lake boat or on the hiking trail.
+And while self-pitching tents like the Qube or RhinoWolf are nice, nothing quite beats the ease of backing a camper or trailer right up to the site and calling it a day.
+Maybe you pop a latch or push a button to set it up; maybe you walk in a door.
 Either way, there’s no futzing with tent poles and nobody wakes up in the middle of the night with a tree root jutting in their back.
 “The great outdoors aren’t so bad after all!”, exclaim the kids.

 Sealander Amphibious Trailer

 The Sealander Amphibious Trailer goes full Inspector Gadget when you roll it into a lake, transforming from tow-behind camper into calm-water cruiser complete with a 5HP electric outboard motor and fold-down stainless-steel swimming ladder.
 The six-person (13-foot by 5.25-foot) trailer is made of a single piece of fiberglass-reinforced plastic, weighs around 1,100 pounds, and can be towed by most vehicles.
 It boasts a convertible roll-up roof, large picture windows for plenty of light, and two bench seats that convert into a bed.
 Table, toilet, and shower are optional, as are a fridge/stove, electricity, and LEDs ⏤ it just depends on how much cash you want to drop.